-Attachments: SCP-2171.A, Faculty Credentials Certification Form
+Attachments: SCP-2171.A, Faculty Credentials Certification Form to add references.

-- Distribution: Board of Governors (12 members) www.southernwv.edu - Revision Notes: September 29, 2007 Revised to exclude references to instructional staff, to update titles, and to add references.
+Revision Notes: September 29, 2007 - Revised to exclude references to instructional staff, to update titles, and

 December 11, 2012 - Revisions reflect a reduction in the minimum requirement for faculty teaching transitional studies courses.
 Definition of a full-time faculty modified to match that found in other institutional policies.
 Expanded requirements for vocational/occupational program faculty to include equivalent credentials, such as licenses and certifications.
 Included the requirement to review Faculty Credentials Certification Form annually with faculty evaluation.